-Please make a note that, as of December 2020, Rocket.net does not offer any email hosting.
+Please note that, as of August 2022, Rocket.net does not offer any email hosting.
 That may be a problem for some people but considering the kind of service they offer, I would be happy to host my emails somewhere else.

 Rocket.Net Managed Hosting Features [10 Key Features]

 Rocket.Net is one of the fastest Managed WordPress Hosting.
 This is possible due to their world-class servers, Enterprise-grade CDN, Sophisticated caching mechanism, and most importantly, the experienced team.

 Here are a few of those key features of Rocket.net hosting that are too tempting.

 1. Enterprise Grade Servers

 Rocket.net uses enterprise-grade servers comprising all SSD drives, 256 GB RAM, 16 core CPUs, and most importantly multi-gigabyte connectivity to the internet exchange.

 Please note that, no matter what bells and whistles web hosts offer unless they use good servers, all are in vain.
 Luckily Rocket.Net did not miss that chance.